-During the cool weather months, it is more affordable to make your laundry hour late at night.
-This lowers the energy output and doesn’t put a strain on your HVAC system.
-Moreover, electric companies give you a discount for using energy during non-peak hours throughout the year.
+Generally speaking, during the cool weather months, it is more affordable to do your laundry late at night in what electric companies call off-peak hours.
+Some electric companies give you a discount for using energy during these non-peak hours throughout the year.

+To maximize your savings, it is best to use energy-efficient appliances.
 Depending on your provider, the savings can be up to 30%.
-Thus, if you normally spent $15 of your electric bill doing 12 loads of laundry a month (using energy-efficient appliances), you could save $60 a year!
-However, to truly maximize your savings, it is also important to ensure that you use proper laundry tools and techniques.
+Thus, if you normally spent $15 of your electric bill doing 12 loads of laundry a month, you could save $60 a year!

 - Peak Versus Non-Peak Hours